The average cost of car insurance in Ontario is around $1400 in 2023.

 How much is car insurance in Ontario per month?

-If you’re new to Ontario, or getting car insurance for the first time, you can expect your average monthly car insurance payments to be about $130 per month.
+If you’re new to Ontario, or getting car insurance for the first time, you can expect your average monthly car insurance payments to be around $120 per month.

 But remember, that’s just an average.